Beryl Te Wiata: Career

 Beryl Te Wiata was a film, television and stage actress.
 Her television appearances included roles on Shortland Street, Mercy Peak, Outrageous Fortune, Hercules: The Legendary Journeys, and Xena: Warrior Princess.
 She was also a panelist on the New Zealand version of the television advice show Beauty and the Beast, hosted by Selwyn Toogood.

-She appeared in movies including the 1981 mystery horror Strange Behavior, Mesmerized in 1986, and the 1993 biopic Bread & Roses based on the life of Sonja Davies.
+She appeared in movies including the 1981 mystery horror Strange Behavior, Constance in 1984, Mesmerized in 1986, and the 1993 biopic Bread & Roses based on the life of Sonja Davies.
 She wrote most of the comic sketches for, and starred in, two one-woman stage shows, Mrs. Kiwi Arthur presents and Mrs. Kiwi Arthur presents … more in the early 1980s.

 She wrote a biography of her late husband, titled Most happy fella: a biography of Inia Te Wiata, first published in 1976, as well as his biography for the Dictionary of New Zealand Biography.
 In 2007, she compiled and wrote the liner notes for 49 tracks performed by Inia Te Wiata, released by the National Library of New Zealand.